 4. Less waste

-The nesting function of the laser software minimises material waste.
-Whole sheets are optimised in a wide variety of jobs, allowing expensive and energy-intensive acrylic to be used sparingly, reducing unit costs.
+The nesting capability of the laser software minimises material waste.
+Whole sheets can be optimised for a wide variety of jobs.
+This means that costly energy-intensive acrylic is used sparingly, further reducing unit costs.

 5. Focus on overall costs

-Processing acrylic with a milling machine results in high process costs.
-It is advisable to use the overall costs in the calculation.
+Processing acrylic with a milling machine results in high processing costs.
+It is advisable to include all the costs in the calculation.

-Thanks to lower process costs, laser technology is up to 88% cheaper than milling.
+Due to the lower processing costs, laser technology is up to 88% cheaper than milling.
 Check out sample calculations for increasing your productivity in our ebook.